 The use of the word "lover," on which Professor Craik comments (p.
 175), is not yet extinct in the provinces.
-We one day received a letter from a young gentleman, expressive of his literary admiration, which was signed "Your lover,-THOMAS --."
+We one day received a letter from a young gentleman, expressive of his literary admiration, which was signed "Your lover,-Thomas-."
 Professor Craik says:-

 Thy lover.-As we might still say "One who loves thee."
 It is nearly equivalent to friend, and was formerly in common use in that sense.
-Thus in Psalm nent to mend, and was formerly in common use in that sense.
-Thus in rsum xxxviii.
+Thus in Psalm xxxviii.
 11, we have in the old version "My lovers and my neighbours did stand looking upon my trouble," and also in the common version, "My lovers and my friends stand aloof from my sore."-So afterwards in 375 Brutus begins his address to the people, "Romans, countrymen, and lovers."
 Another change which has been undergone by this and some other words is that they are now usually applied only to men, whereas formerly they were common to both sexes.
 This has happened, for instance, to paramour and villain, as well as to lover.
 But villain is still a term of reproach for a woman as well as for a man in some of the provincial dialects.
-And, although we no longer call a woman a lover, we still say of a man and woman that they are lovers, toms to a lover of her delicacy and pride."
+And, although we no longer call a woman a lover, we still say of a man and woman that they are lovers, or a pair of lovers.
+I find the term lover distinctly applied to a woman in so late a work as Smollett's Count Fathom, published in 1754:-"These were alarming symptoms to a lover of her delicacy and pride."
 (Vol. I. ch.
 10.)